-Explosion venting is an available option that comes in various forms due installation location and conditions, also due to varying local, municipal, provincial and federal regulations and oversight by various bodies.
-Explosion venting (if included) is based on the requirements of the National Fire Code of Canada, Section 5.3.1.4 (0.1m2/cubic meter of volume).
+Explosion venting is an available option that comes in various forms due to installation location and conditions, also due to varying local, municipal, provincial and federal regulations and oversight by various bodies.
 The authorities, having jurisdiction in some municipalities are mandating that the requirements of NFPA-68 Guide for Venting Deflagrations be followed.
 You should make inquiries of your local authorities as to the requirements in your particular area.